raspy135/Qun-synthesizer/README.md

 ## Clock synchronization

 The synth can take external clock sources from other synthesizers.
 When the sync is enabled, sequencer BPM / start / stop is synchronized with external synthesizer or sequencer.
 The synth cannot be a master.
+Setting is available in the System menu.
+Default is OFF.

 ### MIDI clock
 Set your DAW to send MIDI clock.
 We tested Ableton Live and Logic Pro X. It has some latency so please adjust latency setting in your DAW to match the timing.